What is the difference between Crawling, Indexing and Rendering in SEO?

 Bottom line, the Remove URL Tool is a supplementary tool to control indexation, more quickly or more effectively.
 It shouldn't be your only tool.
 Here is your guide on permanently deindexing stuff from Google.

-Common Issues & Mistakes when these SEO tools are used together:
+Common Issues and Mistakes when these SEO tools are used together:

 If you disallow a URL, bots can't read the robots meta tag in order to follow those instructions.